-6. On this screen you need to select the model of your printer.
+6. On this screen, you need to select the model of your printer.
 CUPS will try and automatically detect the model and pick the correct driver.

 However, in some cases this will not function correctly, so you will have to go through the list yourself and find the most relevant driver.

-Once you are certain everything is correct, click the “
+Once you are satisfied everything is correct, click the “

 It is helpful to set the location if you have multiple printers in your house that you need to deal with.

 Share This Printer“, otherwise other computers will not be able to access it.

-Once you are happy with the settings, feel free to press “Continue”.
+Once you are happy with the settings, feel free to click the “

 This screen allows you to change a few of the printer’s specific settings.
 Such as the page print size, the print quality, and various other options.